ashishkrsahu2019/SendMail/README.md

 # SendMail
-Code to send mail from Gmail
+Code to send mail from Gmail.

-Send mail folder contain code and pom.xml dailyjobs folder contains sample pdf file
+Send mail folder contain code and pom.xml

+dailyjobs folder contains sample pdf file

 Resume1 folder contains resume and cover letter

 To enable Guide to use Gmail accounts, please do the following: